James Hepburn, 4th Earl of Bothwell

 James Hepburn, 1st Duke of Orkney and 4th Earl of Bothwell (c.
-1534 – 14 April 1578), better known simply as Lord Bothwell, was a prominent Scottish nobleman.
-He was known for his marriage to Mary, Queen of Scots, as her third and final husband.
+1534 – 14 April 1578), better known simply as Lord Bothwell, was the third husband of Mary, Queen of Scots.
 He was accused of the murder of Mary's second husband, Henry Stuart, Lord Darnley, a charge of which he was acquitted.
 His marriage to Mary was controversial and divided the country; when he fled the growing rebellion to Norway, he was arrested and lived the rest of his life imprisoned in Denmark.

 Early life

-He was the son of Patrick Hepburn, 3rd Earl of Bothwell, and Agnes Sinclair (d.
-1572), daughter of Henry Sinclair, 3rd Lord Sinclair, and was styled The Master of Bothwell from birth.
+James Hepburn was the son of Patrick Hepburn, 3rd Earl of Bothwell, and Agnes Sinclair (d.
+1572), daughter of Henry, Lord Sinclair, and was styled the Master of Bothwell from birth.
 He succeeded his father as Earl of Bothwell and Lord Hailes in 1556.

 Marriages

 As Lord High Admiral of Scotland, Lord Bothwell visited Copenhagen around 1559.
 He fell in love with Anna Tronds, known in English as Anna Throndsen or Anna Rustung.
 She was a Norwegian noblewoman whose father, Kristoffer Trondson, a famous Norwegian admiral, was serving as Danish Royal Consul.
 After their engagement, or more likely marriage under Norwegian law, Anna left with Bothwell.
 In Flanders, he said he was out of money and asked Anna to sell all her possessions.
 She complied and visited her family in Denmark to ask for more money.
 Anna was unhappy and apparently given to complaining about Bothwell.
 His treatment of Anna played a part in his eventual downfall.